Branch-and-Bound Solves Random Binary IPs in Polytime: Number of items at a distance from the hyperplane

-We start by focusing on a single slab.
+We start by focusing on a single slab in the net, observing that these slabs are determined independently of the columns.
 Since the vector $Y^j$ is uniformly distributed in the cube $[0,1]^k$, the probability that it belongs to a set $U \subseteq [0,1]^k$ equals the volume $\vol(U)$.
-Using this and an upper bound on the volume of a slab (intersected with the cube), we get that the probability that $Y^j$ lands on a slab is at most propositional to the slab's width.
+Using this and an upper bound on the volume of a slab (intersected with the cube), we get that the probability that $Y^j$ lands on a slab is at most proportional to the slab's width.